-During assessment of the request for renewal, the EDQM will systematically review the control of elemental impurities against the policy described in this document.
+During assessment of the request for renewal, the EDQM reviews systematically the control of elemental impurities against the policy described in this document.

-When granted, renewed CEPs will be in line with the policy described in sections 3.1 or 3.2 of this document.
+When granted, renewed CEPs are in line with the policy described in sections 3.1 or 3.2 of this document.